Code-Institute-Submissions/CI-MilestoneProjectOne/README.md

 9. In your repository, select the settings option.
 10. Scroll Down to the github pages section and click on the dropdown option under source, and select master branch.
 11. This now publishes the site, and provides the URL to the site.

+The site can be ran locally by creating a clone of this repository.
+In the git hub repository, click on the clone or download button and copy the URL.

+Within a new git terminal, you can clone the project with the command git clone "Copied URL"

 ## Credits
 ### Content